Jan van Harlingen *1927

 Unsuspecting there was a shooting with a machine-gun, not for a while but for some time.
 All frightened and scared people fled and tried to find a save place.
 I fled with others behind a lamp post.

 When the shooting stopped a lot of people laid wounded and dead at the Dam.
-What afterwards happened I can tell you: I was afraid and went home as quickly as I can.
+What afterwards happened I can tell you: I was afraid and went home as quickly as I could.

 January 2017